-The accessibility of our 11 rail stations in Bolton from residential and employment areas varies across the borough.
-We want to improve direct and attractive pedestrian routes, station facilities and integrated bus services.
-Feeling unsafe whilst walking and cycling across the borough is linked to causes including; inadequate lighting during the months with shorter daylight hours, speeding vehicles, and a lack of safe crossings.
+Feeling unsafe whilst walking and cycling across the borough is linked to causes including; inadequate lighting during the months with shorter daylight hours; speeding vehicles; and a lack of safe crossings.
 Consultation activity undertaken for the A673 Chorley New Road revealed that 35% of respondents felt unsafe as a cyclist and this sentiment has been articulated during the preparation of the Bolton Transport Strategy.
-Our communities expect better illuminated paths and cycle storage facilities as part of maintenance regimes for existing facilities, and for the development of improved pedestrian routes to stations.

 The Greater Manchester Transport Strategy similarly aims to improve walking and cycling networks to rail stations as part of the Bee Network.
-Integrating these aims with the transport network in Bolton including our footways and PRoW can provide safer access to railway stations.
+Integrating these aims with the transport network in Bolton including our footways and Public Rights of Way can provide safer access to railway stations.